 Greece was the third country to request financial assistance from the EFSF, which provided €141.8 billion in loans.
-This was part of an external financing package worth €288.7 million in total.
+This was part of an external financing package worth €288.7 billion in total.

-- The financial assistance packages were tied to economic adjustment programmes, which focused on: - Restoring fiscal sustainability; - Safeguarding financial stability (bank recapitalisation; reduction of non-performing loans); - Enhancing growth, competitiveness and investment (labour and product market reforms); - Increasing the efficiency of public administration and the judicial system.
+The financial assistance packages were tied to economic adjustment programmes, which focused on:

+- Restoring fiscal sustainability; - Safeguarding financial stability (bank recapitalisation; reduction of non-performing loans); - Enhancing growth, competitiveness and investment (labour and product market reforms); - Increasing the efficiency of public administration and the judicial system.

 EFSF loans to Greece are scheduled to be repaid from 2023 to 2070.
-The EFSF received the first scheduled repayment, amounting to $\leq 1.7$ billion, in 2023.
+The EFSF has received scheduled principal repayments, amounting to €3.5 billion since 2023.
 The current repayment schedule was established as a result of the implementation of short- and medium-term debt relief measures.

-As of 31 December 2023, the EFSF has no outstanding commitments under this programme.
+As of 31 December 2024, the EFSF has no outstanding commitments under this programme.